pkumarex/utils/tools/ansible-role/README.md

 Example Playbook and CLI
 ------------------------

 The following are playbook and CLI example for deploying Intel® SecL-DC binaries based on the supported deployment models and usecases.
+The below example playbooks can be created as `site-bin-isecl.yml`

 > **Note:** If running behind a proxy, update the proxy variables under `vars/main.yml` and run as below